 Collect, order and interpret lab work and diagnostic studies under agreed upon protocols.

-Order and obtain medication prior authorizations for kidney transplant recipients.
+Order and obtain prior authorizations for medications.

 In partnership with Quality, Research and Education group, help develop and manage detail clinical databases to evaluate and improve patient outcomes.